Updated on by Hayley Brown

 Types of Integration Testing

-There are several approaches to integration testing, each presenting their own benefits and challenges.
+There are several approaches to integration testing, each presenting its own benefits and challenges.

 Big Bang Testing